 Critics of the Montessori approach to child-rearing have long complained that parents and teachers in the community allow children too much freedom.

-And from the outside looking in, it may appear that little ones being raised in a Montessori environment do have a great deal of choice—perhaps more so than other children.
+From the outside looking in, it may appear that little ones being raised in a Montessori environment do have a great deal of choice—perhaps more so than other children.

 That is by design, though.
-What may look like careless abandon is actually a judicious, well thought-out decision to grant children as much freedom as possible without putting them at risk of harming themselves or others.
+What may look like careless abandon is actually a judicious, well-thought-out decision to grant children as much freedom as possible without putting them at risk of harming themselves or others.

 As Montessori herself said.
 “To let the child do as he likes when he has not yet developed any powers of control is to betray the idea of freedom.”

 With Montessori, children are often given choices as they go throughout their day.